omarreis/GBE3D/demos/SailboatDemo/README.md

 Note: At this time Github web does not accept files larger than 25MB to be moved.
 I had to use git command line to update fSailboatDemo.fmx.

+## Compiling SailboatDemo

-In order to compile this demo, you have to install the GBE3D design package *in this fork*, as I have added a few components: the sea surface and sail surfaces.
+In order to compile this demo you have to install the *GBE3D* design package *in this fork*, as I have added components sea surface and sail surface.

+Tested with Delphi 11.1 on Windows, iOS and Android (jun/22)

 ## Rigged boat